wp-plugins/easy-code-placement/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress
 * Now you can go to the Settings-Page on 'Settings' -> 'Easy Code Placement'

-== Upgrade Notice ==

-Removed buggy Update function for old Versions ( < 2.3 ) - There was enough time to Update the Plugin !!!
-If you have an older Version please de- and install the Plugin again !!! - Thanks @ Befuture BefDreamer

 == Frequently Asked Questions ==

 Not yet